 - Egg scramble with bacon, cheddar, jalapeño cream cheese, and scallions

-- Beef burger (no bun!) stuffed with cheddar and covered in sautéed mushrooms, onions, lettuce, tomato, red onion, pickles, and garlic aoli, grilled asparagus on the side.
+- Beef burger (no bun!) stuffed with cheddar and covered in sautéed mushrooms, onions, lettuce, tomato, red onion, pickles, and garlic aioli with grilled asparagus on the side

 I was convinced I couldn't possibly get away with eating like this, but every morning this keto voodoo woke me up feeling less bloated and more energized than the previous day.

-"The coolest thing about eating keto is that you really can eat until you're full — until satiety," she said.
+"The coolest thing about eating keto is that you really can eat until you're full—until satiety," Devine says.
 "Starving yourself is what leads to binging and poor yo-yo relationships that so many women have with food."
 And when the stress of wedding planning makes you even more likely to long for the comfort of Ben & Jerry's on your couch, it's much easier to say no when you're not extremely hungry from dieting.

-It should be noted that I did become incomprehensibly thirsty, and peed — I'm not kidding — 10 times a day.
+It should be noted that I did become incomprehensibly thirsty, and used the ladies' room—I'm not kidding—10 times a day.
 I asked for so many water refills at restaurants, more than one waiter must've assumed it was an attempt at flirting.
 Devine explained that my body was breaking down those glycogen stores, and my kidneys were excreting electrolytes, thus my fervent thirst.
 She recommended KetoLogic's BHB powder (you add to a glass of water once or twice a day) and salting my foods because in avoiding processed foods, I was intaking less sodium.

-And diet soft drinks (which are allowed) will now taste extremely sweet.
+And diet soft drinks (which are allowed) now tasted extremely sweet.

 How Do I Incorporate Keto Into My Social Life?

 But, be warned: you may get drunk more quickly.
 Your liver is busy converting fat into ketones, so dousing it in alcohol may disrupt your weight loss and your tolerance.
 Plus, since fatty foods are more filling than carbs, you may have less food in your stomach, which also affects your liquor-holding.
-"Still, in moderation, low-carb alcoholic beverages fit in for sure," says Devine, who defines "moderation" as 1-2 drinks for women and 2-3 for men as often as every day, though she doesn't recommend it during your first two-week transition phase.
+"Still, in moderation, low-carb alcoholic beverages fit in for sure," says Devine, who defines "moderation" as one to two drinks for women and two to three for men as often as every day, though she doesn't recommend it during your first two-week transition phase.
 I felt a happy buzz after two rum and Diet Cokes.